 The Koran and the sayings and example of Muhammad may be meant for their particular age.
 Like many Muslims who no longer dare admit to it, this I believe.
-But, they are still part of my heritage.
+But Islam is still part of my heritage.
 I will not deny my heritage, if that is what you want me to do.
 It is what it is.

 Johnny: [sensing unease in Uzza, Johnny limps over and introduces himself].
 Don't mind him.
 Hi, my name is...

 Uzza: You're Johnny MacDonald; it is so nice to meet you.

 Johnny: You're not afraid to shake my hand?

 Uzza: Of course not, and I must apologize.